infumap/infumap/docs/deployment/raspberry-pi.md

 information, refer to the [configuration](../configuration.md) guide.

-Since the encrypted drive used by Infumap needs to be manually mounted on reboot, there is little benefit to creating a service to manage it.
-I just use `tmux`.
+Since the encrypted drive used by Infumap needs to be manually mounted on reboot, there is little benefit to creating a service to manage Infumap.
+I just run it in a `tmux` session.

 Start a new `tmux` session: